- Published date:

 With significant investment of UKRI and AHRC, we can begin to generate radically different ways of doing research across collections, redefining how individuals and communities can engage and interact with UK heritage, and in doing so enrich our understanding of what a national collection might actually be.

-The AHRC has appointed Rebecca Bailey, Head of Exhibitions and Outreach for Historic Environment Scotland, as the Programme Director, and have formally announced the eight foundation projects that will be technology pathfinders for the first phase of the programme.
+The first phase of the programme runs 2020–22 and comprises eight foundation projects that investigate technology pathfinders.
 The British Library is directly involved in three of these projects, working closely with other UK national heritage organisations and universities:

 The themes for the eight foundation projects reflect the aspirations and challenges we have in the evolution of the digital heritage collections of the British Library and other organisations in this space.